SpeedCodeOrg/LLM4PP/model_finetune/README.md

 pip install -r requirements.txt
 ```

+The versions of these libraries have been tested to work and may not be compatible with the ones installed by the libraries used in model evaluation.
+While it may be possible to use the same environment to do both fine-tuning and evaluation, it is not recommended.

 ## Dataset
 The sample finetuning code assumes the dataset follows the format described [here](https://huggingface.co/datasets/speedcode/LLM4PP_dataset).
 We also provide a sample dataset based on Leetcode problems at that link.